BrianCraig/reef-seaweed/README.md

 Open Source IDO Launcher for the REEF Platform.

 See it live on [https://reefseaweed.netlify.app/](https://reefseaweed.netlify.app/)

+Check [features and tasks](./documentation/DEVELOPMENT.md) for this repository.

 ## Try